MattCSmith/Project-365/README.md

 ## Day 108
 #### **Project:** Home Automation
 Spent a bunch of time today building out some dashboards through YAML files for HomeAssistant.
 I also spend some time looking through community built extensions/addons, to see how they added the extra functionality to HA.
 Pretty cool to see JS is used for the theming of HA Dashboards, perhaps I can write an addoon in the near future.

+## Day 109
+#### **Project:** Home Automation
+Continued working on dashboards today.
+Its really cool what you can achieve with YAML in HA... but it can be a pain to ensure the syntax is correct.
+I also explored options for creating an AI powered Discord bot.
+Found a couple of interesting options worth further experimenting in a future project.